 When you go to start advertising, build a website, or even make a flyer or business card, having a brand supports all those design efforts and saves you money in the long run.
 Branding, and the guidelines we create with it, helps make sure future design work follows the same rules and creates the cohesive brand you want.
 It also saves anyone designing for your company time and effort as they know exactly what your brand is.

 Examples of this abound, but probably the most easily recognized one is about Coca-Cola.
-As of 2016 just the brand part of Coca-Cola’s brand was valued at $73.1 billion (yes, with a B).
+According to Forbes Most Valuable Brands of 2018 Coca-Cola’s brand was valued at $57.3 billion (yes, with a B).
 You might not be Coca-Cola, but your brand carries value and only increases with time and good stewardship.
 Managing and maintaining the integrity of the brand and making sure it always is represented well through the business and its employees, will increase its value in the long run.
 This is also something people look at when purchasing or valuing a company.

 If you have a lousy, or even non-existent brand, it’s harder to get behind the company and product.
 Think of your brand as your flag, many great movements in history, from civil rights to those of battle have had something that people rallied behind.
 Now, brands are the new flags people rally behind.
 Creating it when you are small makes it easier as you get larger.